acentswap/docs2-wiki/products/voting/voting-guide/README.md

 ![](../../../.gitbook/assets/how-to-vote-3.png)

 Voting power is calculated based on a snapshot taken on the snapshot block.
-Therefore, purchasing or depositing more CAKE after the proposal is posted is not going to increase the voting power for that particular proposal.
+Therefore, purchasing or depositing more ADE after the proposal is posted is not going to increase the voting power for that particular proposal.

 If you want to know the exact time of the snapshot block.
 Simple click on the block number and look for the timestamp on the BscScan page.